BSummerproject/BSP-team1/README.md

 # **RESUME BOOK**

-This is a website made by Adebola Ajayi, Dinaol Tadesse and Jerricka Smith using GitHub Pages.
+This is a website made by Adebola Ajayi, Dinaol Tadesse and Jarricka Smith using GitHub Pages.
 We were inspired to develop a website for our resume detaling projects and internships.

 ### Adebola Ajayi
   My name is Adebola Ajayi and I am a rising sophomore studying computer science at Howard University.
 I was born and raised in Lagos Nigeria but I stay in Rockville Maryland currently.
 To check out my linkedin profile you can [click here!](https://www.linkedin.com/in/adebolaajayi)